lindaprotocol/documentation-en/docs/glossary.md

 **energyFee**

-The number of TRX burned from the contract caller for Energy conumption in one contract trigger.
+The number of LIND burned from the contract caller for Energy conumption in one contract trigger.

 **originEnergyUsage**